skip to content

 • Get inspiration and insight into future careers

-The Gatsby Plant Science Summer School (GPSSS) is now in it's 20th year.
+The Gatsby Plant Science Summer School (GPSSS) is now in its 22nd year.
 It was established by the University of Leeds in 2005 and is now part of the Gatsby Plant Science Education Programme (GPSEP) at the University of Cambridge (since 2014).

 GPSSS 2024 student attendee